yagrawl/scribbles/content/blog/dark-mode-in-react-using-scss/index.md

 ---
 title: Dark Mode in React using SCSS
 date: "2019-05-20T22:12:03.284Z"
+time: "4 mins"
+description: How to setup dark mode in create-react-app using scss
 ---

 In this article I have tried to explain my method of adding dark mode to a